Energy Balance of a Bose Gas in Curved Spacetime: Balance Equation

-\textit{Balance Equation.} We now derive the different energy contributions for the system of charged bosons and the total energy balance equation.
-Contracting Eq.~\eqref{eq:forces} with $nv_{\alpha}$ and using the Leibniz rule, we get
+We now derive the different energy contributions for the system of charged bosons and the total energy balance equation.
+Notice that contracting equation~(\ref{eq:forces}) with $nv_{\alpha}$ and using the Leibniz rule we get